- Bidding Opportunities currently open.

 Guided by high ethical standards, we support and facilitate the acquisition of goods and services, while promoting fair and open competition to obtain the best value for the county.

-- Vendors will receive orders via directly from the Department or Division placing the order
+Vendors will receive orders directly from the department or division placing the order.

-- Purchases for goods or services exceeding $25,000 require a formal competitive Invitation to Bid (ITB or BID), Request for Proposal (RFP) process or the utilization of a cooperative contract such as WSCA and U.S. Communities.
+Purchases for goods or services exceeding $50,000 require a formal competitive Invitation to Bid (ITB or BID), Request for Proposal (RFP) process, or the utilization of a cooperative contract such as WSCA and U.S. Communities.

 Products and services that have a lesser adverse effect on human health and the environment, when compared with competing products that serve the same purpose, will receive greater consideration for purchase.